Edison0621/Navyblue.Authentication/README.md

 ```
 app.AddBearer();
 ```
-- Add AuthorizationController and inherits AuthApiController
+- Add AuthorizationController and inherits AuthApiController, Also you can custom your own 'AuthorizationController'
 ```
 /// <summary>
 /// Class AuthController.